-The short-term geometric mean (assessment year minus 10 up to assessment year minus 2) is assumed for age 2 in the forecast.
+The short-term geometric mean (assessment year minus 6 up to assessment year minus 2) is assumed for age 2 in the forecast.

 Standard procedure for setting the fishing mortality in the forecast is to take the mean over the last three years, not rescaled.
-If a trend occurs in fishing mortality (three consecutive higher or lower estimates), the Working Group may use a scaled F to the last year.
-In 2019, the working group decided to use a TAC constraint for the intermediate year (2019) as recent landings have been close to the TAC.
+If a trend occurs in fishing mortality (consecutive higher or lower estimates), the Working Group may use a scaled F to the last year.
+In 2021, the working group decided to use a landings constraint for the intermediate year (2021) as recent landings have been close to the TAC.
 Moreover, status quo fishing mortality gives much lower landings in the intermediate year than the agreed TAC.
-The status quo fishing mortality assumed for 2020 was set as the mean over the last three years.